Colitis

 • Ischemic Colitis: Occurs when blood flow to part of the colon is reduced, often due to narrowed or blocked arteries.

-• Microscopic Colitis: A chronic condition where inflammation is only visible under a microscope, with two subtypes: lymphocytic and collagenous colitis.
+• Microscopic Colitis: A chronic condition where inflammation is only visible under a microscope, with two subtypes: lymphocytic and collagenous Colitis.

 • Allergic Colitis: Typically seen in infants, caused by an allergic reaction to certain foods.